outdoor survival kit contents laid out on a log

 Using a folding saw is the quickest way to process wood in the wild

-Another must-have piece of emergency survival gear is a cutting tool.
+Another must-have survival gadget is a cutting tool.
 Saws like the SilkyBoy PocketBoy folding saw or their larger BigBoy are lightweight and take very little space in your outdoor survival pack.
 Most agree that a quality knife can handle cutting, splitting wood and bark peeling.
 The thing with the saw is that it can help process wood faster, which is what you want in a survival situation.

 Related: Tired of axe struggles?
 Learn why BIGBOY folding saws are the clear winner!